 There's also an interesting part about Shammgod's first encounter with Kobe Bryant and Kobe's dad asking him to give his son a few tips to make him a better ball handler.
 Here are a few clips of Kobe and his underrated handles in action.

 — Kobe Bryant (@kobebryant) June 20, 2015

 The Shammgod is kind of like "Coke" and "Aspirin."
 You will hear people ask for a Coke when they are really asking for a soda and will settle with a Pepsi.
 People ask for aspirin but will take any Ibuprofen.
 Long before Shammgod pulled off the move in the 1997 NCAA regional finals vs Arizona, players in other countries were doing the move that's been called the"El Latigo" and "The Whip."

-So, Shammgod might not have been the first to do the move but he made it famous and, just like Jamal Crawford said, “people over the years try to imitate it but nobody can make it look the way he does.”
+So, Shammgod might not have been the first or the "best" to do the move but he made it a household name.
+And just like Jamal Crawford said, "People over the years try to imitate it but nobody can make it look the way he does."